 Tindall is right.
-We are well placed to do this.
+New Zealand can do this.
 Most of our energy is renewable.
 We have the skills needed to make this work.

 We are much better placed to build data centres than a decade ago when Tindall was in a team of entrepreneurs behind Pacific Fibre.
 That was an abandoned attempt to build a submarine cable between New Zealand and the West Coast of the USA.
 Tindall’s thinking was ahead of the game.
 Now there are four cables connecting New Zealand to the world.

 Tindall makes a strong green case for New Zealand pushing further into free data centres.
 It would be good for jobs too.